Diploma Programme (DP)

 Full Diploma candidates complete the following:

-Six IB courses in each Grade 11 and 12
+Six IB courses are taken across Grades 11 and 12

 At least three courses at the Higher Level (HL) and remaining courses at the Standard Level (SL)